marcel-zdziechowicz/Sphere-in-OpenGL/README.md

 **Small program generating a sphere in OpenGL, written in C.**

 Long story short.
 While I was learning Computer Graphics from book ["_OpenGL i GLSL (nie taki krótki kurs)_"](https://helion.pl/ksiazki/opengl-i-glsl-nie-taki-krotki-kurs-czesc-i-przemyslaw-kiciak,e_1ha3.htm#format/e) by Przemysław Kiciak I thought of making a sphere.
 And that's it.
 What did you think, that I will write some hearbreaking story?
 It was just an idea and I made it real.
+Besides this program is written based on source from the book.
+And have features that author gave me in assignments.

 ![How did this happen!?](https://github.com/marcel-zdziechowicz/Sphere-in-OpenGL/blob/master/misc/Sphere.gif "Sphere")